MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOUserProfile.md

 Can be used to remove the SharePoint user profile from the tenant.

 > [!NOTE]
-> The User must be first be deleted from AAD before the user profile can be deleted.
-You can use the Azure AD cmdlet Remove-AzureADUser for this action
+> The User must be first be deleted from Microsoft Entra ID before the user profile can be deleted.
+You can use the Microsoft Entra cmdlet Remove-AzureADUser for this action

 ## EXAMPLES